Home-Sheep-Home/HSH-mobile/README.md

 # HSH-mobile
-a mobile port for hsh
+a port of HSH for ios/android